- Diplom-Meteorologe (Meteorology)

 Walter Fett is a Meteorologist.
 He started his work as a meteorologist at the Meteorological Observatory in Potsdam.
 He is a past Director and Professor at the Institute for Water, Soil and Air Hygiene (Institut für Wasser-, Boden- und Lufthygiene) at the Federal Health Office in Berlin.
 The predominant nature of his work has been in the area of statistics.

 Fett has published a number of articles suggesting a connection between the moon and climate or weather on earth, particularly a connection between heavy precipitation and moon cycles.
-His view on the matter is as follows (translated):
+His view on the matter is as follows (translated from German):

 “In a strange game of circling of the Earth, Moon and Sun in the galactic space to describe their movements, the occurrence of heavy rainfall in the world order and surprising degree.
 The moon periodic precipitation enhancement refers to the sun and galaxy as a root cause background.
 Even though there is still a lack of physical justification, but this extraterrestrial activity is pulling in climatic terms already be strictly considered.
 A privilege to anthropogenic climate change dominance in the discussion is already regarded as obsolete due to quantitative comparisons.”